The Organize 365 Story – Part 6

 Lisa’s Three New Years – Podcast Episode 134

 There are three times each year when there is the highest energy and a golden window for getting organized.
 We have a natural energy to declutter and organize each of these three times during the year.
-January 1st, late spring/early summer, and labor day (school year) all have a high organizing energy.
+January 1st, late spring/early summer, and labor day (school year) all have high organizing energy.
 You may see it in your home in general, but you can also see it as you look at your clothing and your closet.
-Some people also see this energy in the kitchen and in their meals.
-In the US, these 3 mini new years also align with the school calendar.
+Some people also see this energy in the kitchen and their meals.
+In the US, these 3 mini New Year’s also align with the school calendar.

-Each mini new year starts with an energy to get organized, focused, and to plan.
-Near the end of the mini new year, there is an energy that is harried, chaotic, and focused on celebrations and memory making.
+Each mini New Year starts with the energy to get organized, focus, and plan.
+Near the end of the mini New Year, there is an energy that is harried, chaotic and focused on celebrations and memory-making.
 The Productive Home Solution repeats three times a year in these cycles to take advantage of the peak of organizing energy.

 Dividing Your Week in Half – Podcast Episode 246